 At the time of the concept’s launch, HM King Charles III said, ‘People have the right to know if what they buy is created sustainably, and there is a responsibility to tell them if we truly believe in the shared principles of transparency, accountability and enforcement.
 Fashion is one of the most polluting sectors in the world, but this new Digital ID shows how business is committed to meaningful, measurable change, providing customers with the information they need to make cleaner, healthier, and more sustainable choices.
 It shows that business doesn't just talk about these issues but has taken action.’

-Full details of the origins of their fibres, the Balmacaan Coat’s lining, thread and buttons are contained in the Digital ID.
+Full details of the origins of their fibres, and details such as the Balmacaan Coat’s lining, thread and buttons are contained in the Digital ID.

-Discover more about our commitment to sustainability on our Sustainability Hub.
+Discover more about our commitment to sustainability on our Hub.